beastbytes/yii-rbam/docs/source/managePermissions.rst

 the following information is given for each Permission:

 * Name of the Permission
-* Description of the Permission - either as entered or in the current locale (see :doc:`i18n`)
+* Description of the Permission - translated to the current locale (see :doc:`i18n`)
 * Name of the Role(s) that grant the Permission
 * Date and time the Permission was created
 * Date and time the Permission was last updated